7 Things Your Body Odor Is Trying To Tell You

-Despite the attempts of deodorant ads everywhere to convince us otherwise, women do not naturally smell like lilies and meadows.
+Despite the attempts of deodorant ads everywhere to convince us otherwise, people do not naturally smell like lilies and meadows.
 (If you do, get yourself genetically sampled and market that sh*t.)
 We all sweat, and we all smell to varying degrees in response to our perspiration.
 Ain't nothing wrong or weird about it.
-But unusual body odor from sweat can be a sign of various underlying bodily conditions, choices, and life stages — not just an indicator that you need to go and take several hot showers.
+But unusual body odor from sweat can be a sign of various underlying bodily conditions, choices, and life stages — not just an indicator that you need to go and take a shower.
 Some of them are actually quite serious, too, so that stink that's bothering your roommate could be a cause for genuine concern.

 Here are seven things that your body odor could be trying to tell you.
 Though to diagnose it, you may have to get up close and personal with some of your sweaty clothes, or at least ask your GP to do it for you.
 Get prepared to get stinky.